Good and Bad Passwords How-To

 actually need the password hash, have special privileges so that

 ordinary users can run them.
-Today virtually all UNIX systems
+Since about 2000, nearly all UNIX systems

 use or can use shadow password files, though they may not be